 People who suffer from sleep disturbances are at major risk for obesity, diabetes, and coronary artery disease, according to new research from the Perelman School of Medicine at the University of Pennsylvania.

 Perelman School of Medicine

-Arthur Caplan of the School of Medicine comments on a case of unethical governmental medical testing in the 1940s.
+Arthur Caplan of the Perelman School of Medicine comments on the medical ethical issues concerning a child and a kidney transplant.

 PHILADELPHIA -- Over many generations, people living in the high-altitude regions of the Andes or on the Tibetan Plateau have adapted to life in low-oxygen conditions.
 Living with such a distinct and powerful selective pressure has made these populations a textbook example of evolution in action, but exactly how their genes convey a survival advantage remains an open question.

 James Findley and Michael Perlis of the Perelman School of Medicine are featured in discussing Penn’s Behavioral Sleep Medicine Program.